apache/incubator-baremaps/examples/openstreetmap/README.md

 In this tutorial, we'll learn how to use Baremaps to import OpenStreetMap data in a Postgis database and how to publish vector tiles from this data.
 Notice that the following steps assume that Baremaps and Postgis are [installed](../../README.md#installation).
-Also, if you are in a hurry, consider skipping the "under the hood" sections.
+Also, if you are in a hurry, consider skipping the "Under the Hood" sections.

 ## Dataset